Freakwill/incremental-linear/README.md

 ## Numerical Experiment
-see `example` fold.
+See `examples` folder.
 Just run `script.py`, it will produce a file as the result.